 In order to fit within this parameter, I use 12 x 16 inch Canson Canva-Paper panels as my surfaces.
 I prefer these more rigid surfaces to the "floppy" alternate canvas papers.
 I always add 2 additional coats of white gesso to my canvas papers for a nicer working surface.

 To begin, you will need to buy large enough panels of gator board (mine are 1/4" thick) to cut at least 3 panels.
 Foam Core works ok, but is much more flexible and easier to bend/ warp.
-My gator board panels are each 16.5" x 13.5."
+I cut my gator board panels to be 16.5" x 13.5" each.